Astro City

 The first volume was published from 1995 to 1996 by Image Comics.
 In 1996, a second volume was launched under the Homage Comics imprint of Image partner studio WildStorm, which was then acquired by DC Comics, where the series later transitioned to the WildStorm Signature Series imprint and continued until 2010.
 During this period it switched from a regular ongoing series to a sequence of periodic mini-series and special issues.
 A third, ongoing volume was launched under DC's Vertigo imprint in 2013 and concluded in 2018, reverting to occasional miniseries and original graphic novels.
 Counting all series, mini-series and special issues, over 100 issues have been published.

+Themes

+The series portrays different perspectives on what everyday life might be like in a superhero-comic universe, with stories focusing on a variety of different superhero characters and ordinary people.
+It has been described as representing Busiek's effort to move away from the Dark Age of Comic Books toward more optimistic stories, functioning as a "thesis statement" of how superhero comics work.
+The series examines the archetypes of older superhero comics, functioning as "a vehicle to comment on [topics] buried in the subtext of old comics".

+Many of the superheroes in Astro City bear similarities to famous characters from Marvel Comics or DC Comics.
+For instance, the feminist superhero Winged Victory is reminiscent of Wonder Woman, and the superhero team First Family resemble the Fantastic Four.

 Characters

 Some of the more prominent personalities of Astro City are listed below: